German industry see FDP revival boosting digital transition

 Investing in high-speed telecoms networks and automation would boost economic activity and global competitiveness and has long been a key demand of Germany’s export-led manufacturers -- although some workers fear it risks job losses.

-“Investments in education and digital infrastructure are urgently needed,” Werner Baumann, chief executive of drugmaker Bayer (BAYGn.DE), said in an emailed statement.
+“Investments in education and digital infrastructure are urgently needed,” Werner Baumann, chief executive of drugmaker Bayer, said in an emailed statement.

 “We are an industrial nation and must shape the fourth industrial revolution and design it in a socially inclusive way - so that as many people profit from its as possible,” he said.